 Make sure that:

 Before you start working with TextMate Bundles, make sure that the plugin is enabled.
 The plugin is bundled with RubyMine and is activated by default.
-If the plugin is not activated, enable it on the Plugins page of the IDE settings Ctrl+Alt+S as described in Manage plugins.
+If the plugin is not activated, enable it on the Plugins page of the IDE settings Ctrl+Alt+S as described in Install plugins.

 Suppose you want RubyMine to highlight syntax of the OCaml files.
 For this purpose, you have already downloaded the OCaml TextMate Bundle.
 It now resides on your hard disk, and you only have to import this bundle into RubyMine.